josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

     ![Create a new table using the FlightDelaysWithAirportCodes.csv file](<media/![](media/create-flight-delays-table-ui.png).png> 'Create new table')

-8. Select your cluster to preview the table, then select **Preview Table**
+8. Select your cluster to preview the table, then select **Preview Table**.

 9. Change the Table Name to \"flight_delays_with_airport_codes\" and select the checkmark for **First row is header**.
 Select **Create Table**.